 YouTube Livestreaming Tools

-Livestreaming is an increasingly useful way to reach your audience and make sure that your name and message are getting out there.
-In large part, the appeal of livestreaming is the unpredictability and interactivity of it; while a blog post or even a standard video thumbnail can provide a window into the way a company, person, or brand works, livestreaming allows you to do so many things while directly interacting with your audience.
-Unboxing videos, demonstration and how-to videos, and even live Q and As all allow you to create live video content in a video format that appeals to numerous audiences and keeps everyone engaged.
+Livestreaming is an increasingly compelling way to reach your audience and make sure that your name and message are getting out there.
+In large part, the appeal of livestreaming is the unpredictability and interactivity of it; while a blog post or even a standard video can provide a window into the way a person or company works, livestreaming allows you to directly interact with your audience in a variety of ways.
+Unboxing videos, demonstration and how-to videos, and even live Q and As all allow you to create live video content in a format that appeals to a variety of audiences and keeps viewers engaged in realtime.
+In addition, livestreams on YouTube are archived and indexed in search, allowing you to “double dip” on views both during the livestream and well into the future.

 7. OBS Studio